Everything You’ll Need to Know About Attending the Royal Wedding

 If royals need to use the little monarchs’ room, they don’t shout, “Hey, nobody use the third stall.
 That’s mine!”
 They simply say, “Excuse me,” then cross their utensils so waitstaff know not to take their plate.
 When royals are finished, utensil handles are placed at the bottom right of the plate.
 To signify that they want a doggie bag, they mold the mashed potatoes into the shape of a corgi.

 Have you unearthed your invitation yet?
 No?
 Don’t worry.
 Season three of The Crown will soon be on.
 You can watch it while eating.
 And in your home, the tines can face any way you want them to.
-(Don’t worry if you didn’t get invited, there are other royal family milestones you can participate in this year.)
+(Don’t worry if you didn’t get invited, there are other royal family milestones you might have missed.)